-2.95 Second Prescription/ Follow-up Prescription

-The second prescription is the medicine prescribed after the first medicine that has acted; either repetition, antidote, or complementary to the previous medicine or change of plan of treatment.
+2.95 Second Prescription/ Follow-up Prescription — The second prescription is the medicine prescribed after the first medicine that has acted.
+It may be either repetition, antidote, or complementary to the previous medicine or change of plan of treatment.

-2.96 Similia Principle/ Law of Similars/ Principle of Similarity

-The principle wherein a substance is used therapeutically to treat disorderssimilar to that which it will induce in a healthy individual.
+2.96 Similia Principle/ Law of Similars/ Principle of Similarity — The principle based on the Latin maxim "similia similibus curentur” (let like be treated by like) on which Homoeopathy is based, wherein a substance can therapeutically treat disorders with symptoms similar to those which it can induce in a healthy individual.

-2.97 Similimum

-The most similar remedy that matches the totality of the symptoms of a given case and that cures/ relieves the patient.
+2.97 Similimum — The most similar remedy that matches the totality of the symptoms of a given case and that cures/ relieves the patient.

-2.98 Succussion

-The pharmaceutical process of potentization by forcefully striking a homoeopathic drug mixed and shaken with a diluent or liquid vehicle like dispensing alcohol or purified water in a glass bottle against a firm surface in a uniform definite manner as prescribed by the homoeopathic pharmacopoeias to deliver the mechanical energy to the preparation.
+2.98 Succussion — The pharmaceutical process of potentization involving forcefully striking of a homoeopathic drug mixed with a diluent or liquid vehicle like dispensing alcohol or purified water in a glass bottle and shaken against a firm surface in a uniform definite manner as prescribed by the homoeopathic pharmacopoeias to deliver the mechanical energy to the preparation.

-2.99 Sucrose/ SaccharoseP

-Prepared from cane sugar or beet sugar, used in Homoeopathy for the preparation of globules, pellets, and syrups and rarely as a vehicle for trituration.
-It is a disaccharide composed of glucose and fructose subunits.
+2.99 Sucrose/ Saccharose — It is a disaccharide composed of glucose and fructose subunits.
+It is prepared— from cane sugar or beet sugar, used in Homoeopathy for the preparation of globules, pellets, and syrups and rarely as a vehicle for trituration.
 It is produced naturally in plants and is the main constituent of white sugar.
 IUPAC β-D-Fructofuranosyl α-D-glucopyranoside.

-2.100 Susceptibility

-Susceptibility is a sum total of such factors, which are responsible for the individual’s reaction to disease stimuli and, therefore, govern the identification of the most similar medicine, appropriate potency, and dosage affecting the outcome of treatment.
+2.100 Susceptibility — Susceptibility is a sum total of such factors, which are responsible for the individual’s reaction to disease stimuli and, therefore, govern the identification of the most similar medicine, appropriate potency, and dosage affecting the outcome of treatment.
 It is the ability and capacity of an individual to deal effectively in health and disease conditions.

-2.101 Tautopathy

-The use of a potentized preparation of a conventional drug or drugs used in other systems prepared, as per the recognized homoeopathic pharmacopeia and primarily used to antidote their side effects or over effects.
+2.101 Tautopathy — The use of a potentized form of a conventional drug or drugs used in other systems prepared, as per the recognized homoeopathic pharmacopeia and primarily used to antidote their side effects or over effects.

-2.102 Trituration

-A pharmaceutical process of potentization involving de-concentration of a raw drug material with another inert solid material (usually lactose) by grinding and mixing the two in a prefixed concentration as defined in the homoeopathic pharmacopoeias, with the aim of reducing the insoluble drug substance to its finest possible state and imprinting the pharmacological properties of the original drug substance onto the molecules of the diluent.
+2.102 Trituration — A pharmaceutical process of potentization involving grinding and mixing of a raw drug material with an inert solid material (usually lactose) in a prefixed concentration, as defined in the homoeopathic pharmacopoeias.
+This process aims to reduce the insoluble drug substance to its finest possible state and imprint the pharmacological properties of the original drug substance onto the molecules of the diluent.
 The potency thus prepared is called triturate.

-2.103 Totality of Symptoms/ Symptom Complex/ Symptom Totality

-It is the outwardly reflected picture of the internal essence of the disease.
-It is the sum total of all the symptoms gathered during the process of case-taking and examination of the patient.
-It is the process of logically combining the symptoms and signs into a harmonious and consistent whole, having form, coherency, and individuality, not the mere numerical totality of symptoms.
-It is a syndrome based on which indicative curative remedy can be selected.
+2.103 Totality of Symptoms/ Symptom Complex/ Symptom Totality — It is the outwardly reflected picture of the internal essence of the disease, representing the sum total of all the characteristic symptoms gathered during the process of case-taking and examination of the patient.
+It is the logical combination of the symptoms and signs into a harmonious and consistent whole, having form, coherency, and individuality, not the mere numerical totality of symptoms.
+This syndrome forms a base on which an indicative curative remedy can be selected.

-2.104 Vehicle

-In the context of Homoeopathy, a vehicle is an agent, therapeutically inert, used as a solvent or carrier in the preparation, preservation, or administration of homoeopathic medicine.
-They are non-reactive with the drug substance and act as a media for the extraction of the properties of the drug, its preservation, and the conveyance of its therapeutic properties to the intended site.
+2.104 Vehicle — In the context of Homoeopathy, a vehicle is an agent that is therapeutically inert and used as a solvent or carrier in the preparation, preservation, or administration of homoeopathic medicine.
+They are non-reactive with the drug substance and serve as a medium for the extraction of the properties of the drug, its preservation, and the conveyance of its therapeutic properties to the intended site.
 There are three types of vehicles: solid, liquid, and semisolid, used in Homoeopathy for trituration, succussion, external applications, and for dispensing medicine.